Capgemini/powerapps-specflow-bindings/README.md

 Given I have created "a record"
 ```

-It will look for a JSON file in the _data_ folder.
-You must ensure that these files are copying to the build output directory.
-You do not need to include the .json extension when writing the step (the example above would look for _'a record.json'_).
+This will look for a JSON file named _a record.json_ in the _data_ folder (you must ensure that these files are copying to the build output directory).
 The JSON is the same as expected by WebAPI when creating records via a [deep insert](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/webapi/create-entity-web-api#create-related-entities-in-one-operation).
 The example below will create the following -

 - An account
 - An primary contact related to the account